Eric Fenby: Later career

 After Delius's death Fenby entered the employ of the music publisher Boosey & Hawkes.
 He was contracted to write the score for Alfred Hitchcock's Jamaica Inn, (from Daphne du Maurier's novel), but his film career was interrupted by the Second World War.
 After joining the Royal Artillery he was transferred to the Education Corps at Bulford, where he conducted the Southern Command Orchestra.
 He was later commissioned to run Royal Army Education Corps courses in Lancashire.

-Having left the Catholic Church, Fenby married Rowena C. T. Marshall (daughter of a Scarborough vicar) in 1944.
+Having left the Catholic Church, in 1944 Fenby married Rowena C.T.
+Marshall (1914-1998), the daughter of a Scarborough vicar.
 They had a son, Roger, and a daughter, Ruth.

 After the war Fenby founded the music department of the North Riding Training College.
 He was artistic director for the Bradford Delius Festival in 1962.
 He then became Professor of Harmony at the Royal Academy of Music in London from 1964 until 1977.

-Fenby died in Scarborough, having returned to Catholicism in his final years.
+In his final years Fenby returned to Catholicism and moved back to Scarborough where he died approaching his 91st birthday.
+He is buried with his wife Rowena in the churchyard of St Laurence's Church, Scalby, a village on the north edge of Scarborough.